 Changing My Gear

 Since then I’ve bought two different Teton hiking packs with water bladders.
-One for short, local hikes, and another for long distance day hikes.
+One for shorter hikes, and another for long distance day hikes.
 Changing the backpacks have cut down on the weight tremendously.
-I also ditched the camera pack and looked for a hiking pack where I could store a camera in a safe compartment.
+I also ditched the camera pack and made sure my new hiking backpacks could fit my gear in there.
 I also realized that there’s a reason lightweight jackets are expensive – they are light and they still keep you plenty warm.
 My old gym shoes are gone and have been replaced with a nice pair of trail running shoes.

 One of the biggest tips I have for new hikers is to consider the type of gear you have.
 Changing my gear has allowed me to down my carrying weight.
 Carrying too much weight not only slowed me down but tired me out way too quickly.
 Proper equipment really does make the difference of having a good time on a hike rather than having a poor time.